digital-land/planning-data-design/README.md

 ## Deployment

-The application is deployed to Heroku and is called `dluhc-planning-considerations`.
+The application is deployed to Heroku and is called `planning-data-design`.
+[Go to app](https://design.planning.data.gov.uk/)

 ### DNS

 DNS for this application is managed between Digital Land route 53 and Heroku.
-Configuration is managed on the Heroku side on the `/apps/dluhc-planning-considerations/settings` page of the dashboard.
+Configuration is managed on the Heroku side on the `/apps/planning-data-design/settings` page of the dashboard.

 ## Monitoring